 “I am pretty new to personal finance and love your podcasts.
-As a new college grad, they are really helping me organize my finances and learn important information about handling money most figure out later on by trial and error.
+As a new college grad, they are really helping me organize my finances and learn important information about handling money that most figure out later on by trial and error.
 As tax season is coming up, I had a question about maximizing your withholding on your W4.
 I have heard that the optimal tax return you should be looking for is $0.
 This means that you are not paying any taxes which is good, but also you aren’t allowing the government to take too much out of every paycheck as a no-interest loan.
 So you get more money per paycheck and can invest it instead of waiting until tax season to get a big lump sum return.
 Is there anyway to estimate what I should put down on my W4 in order to try to get the smallest return possible?
 Pretty much the only thing I know about filling out a W4 is the higher the number you write on the form, the fewer taxes are taken out.
-I didn’t know if there was an easy way/website which could help you estimate how many allowances to put to minimize tax return and maximize each paycheck.“
+I didn’t know if there was an easy way/website which could help you estimate how many allowances to put to minimize tax return and maximize each paycheck.”

 As luck would have it, the IRS offers a free calculator to help you estimate the number of exemptions you should claim.
 Let’s start with the W4 form.
 You can get it on the IRS website, and then we’ll look at the calculator.

-Let’s go through the calculator one page at the time.
+Let’s go through the calculator one page at a time.
 Don’t be overwhelmed by the number of questions the site requests.
 All you need to do is fill in the boxes with the necessary information, and the calculator will give you what you need.